WhiteRabbitSystems/terraform-provider-stripe/docs/resources/account.md

 - `controller_is_controller` (Boolean) `true` if the Connect application retrieving the resource controls the account and can therefore exercise [platform controls](https://stripe.com/docs/connect/platform-controls-for-standard-accounts).
 Otherwise, this field is null.
 - `controller_type` (String) The controller type.
 Can be `application`, if a Connect application controls the account, or `account`, if the account controls itself.
 - `created` (Number) Time at which the account was connected.
 Measured in seconds since the Unix epoch.
 - `details_submitted` (Boolean) Whether account details have been submitted.
-Standard accounts cannot receive payouts before this is true.
+Accounts with Stripe Dashboard access, which includes Standard accounts, cannot receive payouts before this is true.
+Accounts where this is false should be directed to [an onboarding flow](/connect/onboarding) to finish submitting account details.
 - `external_accounts_has_more` (Boolean) True if this list has another page of items after this one that can be fetched.
 - `external_accounts_object` (String) String representing the object's type.
 Objects of the same type share the same value.
 Always has the value `list`.
 - `external_accounts_url` (String) The URL where this list can be accessed.
 - `future_requirements_alternatives` (List of Object) Fields that are due and can be satisfied by providing the corresponding alternative fields instead. (see [below for nested schema](#nestedatt--future_requirements_alternatives))
 - `future_requirements_current_deadline` (Number) Date on which `future_requirements` merges with the main `requirements` hash and `future_requirements` becomes empty.
 After the transition, `currently_due` requirements may immediately become `past_due`, but the account may also be given a grace period depending on its enablement state prior to transitioning.
 - `future_requirements_currently_due` (List of String) Fields that need to be collected to keep the account enabled.
 If not collected by `future_requirements[current_deadline]`, these fields will transition to the main `requirements` hash.
-- `future_requirements_disabled_reason` (String) This is typed as a string for consistency with `requirements.disabled_reason`, but it safe to assume `future_requirements.disabled_reason` is empty because fields in `future_requirements` will never disable the account.
+- `future_requirements_disabled_reason` (String) This is typed as a string for consistency with `requirements.disabled_reason`.
 - `future_requirements_errors` (List of Object) Fields that are `currently_due` and need to be collected again because validation or verification failed. (see [below for nested schema](#nestedatt--future_requirements_errors))
 - `future_requirements_eventually_due` (List of String) Fields that need to be collected assuming all volume thresholds are reached.
 As they become required, they appear in `currently_due` as well.
 - `future_requirements_past_due` (List of String) Fields that weren't collected by `requirements.current_deadline`.
 These fields need to be collected to enable the capability on the account.
 New fields will never appear here; `future_requirements.past_due` will always be a subset of `requirements.past_due`.
-- `future_requirements_pending_verification` (List of String) Fields that may become required depending on the results of verification or review.
-Will be an empty array unless an asynchronous verification is pending.
+- `future_requirements_pending_verification` (List of String) Fields that might become required depending on the results of verification or review.
+It's an empty array unless an asynchronous verification is pending.
 If verification fails, these fields move to `eventually_due` or `currently_due`.
+Fields might appear in `eventually_due` or `currently_due` and in `pending_verification` if verification fails but another verification is still pending.
 - `id` (String) Unique identifier for the object.
 - `individual_account` (String) The account the person is associated with.
+- `individual_additional_tos_acceptances_account_date` (Number) The Unix timestamp marking when the legal guardian accepted the service agreement.
+- `individual_additional_tos_acceptances_account_ip` (String) The IP address from which the legal guardian accepted the service agreement.
+- `individual_additional_tos_acceptances_account_user_agent` (String) The user agent of the browser from which the legal guardian accepted the service agreement.
 - `individual_created` (Number) Time at which the object was created.
 Measured in seconds since the Unix epoch.
 - `individual_future_requirements_alternatives` (List of Object) Fields that are due and can be satisfied by providing the corresponding alternative fields instead. (see [below for nested schema](#nestedatt--individual_future_requirements_alternatives))
 - `individual_future_requirements_currently_due` (List of String) Fields that need to be collected to keep the person's account enabled.
 If not collected by the account's `future_requirements[current_deadline]`, these fields will transition to the main `requirements` hash, and may immediately become `past_due`, but the account may also be given a grace period depending on the account's enablement state prior to transition.
 - `individual_future_requirements_errors` (List of Object) Fields that are `currently_due` and need to be collected again because validation or verification failed. (see [below for nested schema](#nestedatt--individual_future_requirements_errors))
 - `individual_future_requirements_eventually_due` (List of String) Fields that need to be collected assuming all volume thresholds are reached.
 As they become required, they appear in `currently_due` as well, and the account's `future_requirements[current_deadline]` becomes set.
 - `individual_future_requirements_past_due` (List of String) Fields that weren't collected by the account's `requirements.current_deadline`.
 These fields need to be collected to enable the person's account.
 New fields will never appear here; `future_requirements.past_due` will always be a subset of `requirements.past_due`.
-- `individual_future_requirements_pending_verification` (List of String) Fields that may become required depending on the results of verification or review.
-Will be an empty array unless an asynchronous verification is pending.
+- `individual_future_requirements_pending_verification` (List of String) Fields that might become required depending on the results of verification or review.
+It's an empty array unless an asynchronous verification is pending.
 If verification fails, these fields move to `eventually_due` or `currently_due`.
+Fields might appear in `eventually_due` or `currently_due` and in `pending_verification` if verification fails but another verification is still pending.
 - `individual_id` (String) Unique identifier for the object.
 - `individual_id_number_provided` (Boolean) Whether the person's `id_number` was provided.
+True if either the full ID number was provided or if only the required part of the ID number was provided (ex. last four of an individual's SSN for the US indicated by `ssn_last_4_provided`).
 - `individual_id_number_secondary_provided` (Boolean) Whether the person's `id_number_secondary` was provided.
 - `individual_nationality` (String) The country where the person is a national.
 - `individual_object` (String) String representing the object's type.
 Objects of the same type share the same value.
-- `individual_relationship_director` (Boolean) Whether the person is a director of the account's legal entity.
-Directors are typically members of the governing board of the company, or responsible for ensuring the company meets its regulatory obligations.
+- `individual_relationship_legal_guardian` (Boolean) Whether the person is the legal guardian of the account's representative.
-- `individual_relationship_executive` (Boolean) Whether the person has significant responsibility to control, manage, or direct the organization.
-- `individual_relationship_owner` (Boolean) Whether the person is an owner of the account’s legal entity.
-- `individual_relationship_percent_ownership` (Number) The percent owned by the person of the account's legal entity.
 - `individual_relationship_representative` (Boolean) Whether the person is authorized as the primary representative of the account.
 This is the person nominated by the business to provide information about themselves, and general information about the account.
 There can only be one representative at any given time.
 At the time the account is created, this person should be set to the person responsible for opening the account.
-- `individual_relationship_title` (String) The person's title (e.g., CEO, Support Engineer).
 - `individual_requirements_alternatives` (List of Object) Fields that are due and can be satisfied by providing the corresponding alternative fields instead. (see [below for nested schema](#nestedatt--individual_requirements_alternatives))
 - `individual_requirements_currently_due` (List of String) Fields that need to be collected to keep the person's account enabled.
 If not collected by the account's `current_deadline`, these fields appear in `past_due` as well, and the account is disabled.
 - `individual_requirements_errors` (List of Object) Fields that are `currently_due` and need to be collected again because validation or verification failed. (see [below for nested schema](#nestedatt--individual_requirements_errors))
 - `individual_requirements_eventually_due` (List of String) Fields that need to be collected assuming all volume thresholds are reached.
 As they become required, they appear in `currently_due` as well, and the account's `current_deadline` becomes set.
 - `individual_requirements_past_due` (List of String) Fields that weren't collected by the account's `current_deadline`.
 These fields need to be collected to enable the person's account.
-- `individual_requirements_pending_verification` (List of String) Fields that may become required depending on the results of verification or review.
-Will be an empty array unless an asynchronous verification is pending.
+- `individual_requirements_pending_verification` (List of String) Fields that might become required depending on the results of verification or review.
+It's an empty array unless an asynchronous verification is pending.
 If verification fails, these fields move to `eventually_due`, `currently_due`, or `past_due`.
+Fields might appear in `eventually_due`, `currently_due`, or `past_due` and in `pending_verification` if verification fails but another verification is still pending.
 - `individual_ssn_last_4_provided` (Boolean) Whether the last four digits of the person's Social Security number have been provided (U.S. only).
 - `individual_verification_additional_document_details` (String) A user-displayable string describing the verification state of this document.
 For example, if a document is uploaded and the picture is too fuzzy, this may say "Identity document is too unclear to read".
 - `individual_verification_additional_document_details_code` (String) One of `document_corrupt`, `document_country_not_supported`, `document_expired`, `document_failed_copy`, `document_failed_other`, `document_failed_test_mode`, `document_fraudulent`, `document_failed_greyscale`, `document_incomplete`, `document_invalid`, `document_manipulated`, `document_missing_back`, `document_missing_front`, `document_not_readable`, `document_not_uploaded`, `document_photo_mismatch`, `document_too_large`, or `document_type_not_supported`.
 A machine-readable code specifying the verification state for this document.